40 Year Old BMW Gets A Digital Dash

 The speed can be turned up to cut a few hours, but we went slow since this was our first massive build.

-We also recommend printing with ABS filament which you can pick up from Amazon.
-The ABS filament will stand up to harsh heat and sunlight around your dash compared to PLA.
+We also recommend printing with ABS filament The ABS filament will stand up to harsh heat and sunlight around your dash compared to PLA.
+Check out more details on 3d printed car parts here.

 After some initial measurements we found that a 7 inch IPS fro Amazon would be the perfect fit.